 BIRD INVESTOR ALERT: ROSEN, A TOP RANKED LAW FIRM, Encourages Allbirds, Inc. Investors to Inquire About Securities Class Action Investigation – BIRD

-WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Allbirds, Inc. (NASDAQ: BIRD) resulting from allegations that Allbirds may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Allbirds, Inc. BIRD resulting from allegations that Allbirds may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Allbirds securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.